top of page

 Journey To Masai Land

-Africa changes.
-It’s not banal to say that no other place in the world can offer so much, but only to those prepared to receive it.
-And yet it is so: in the colours of it’s wild nature, in the fragrance and aromas of it’s markets and in the warmth of it’s people especially outside the big cities.
+Africa.
+No other place in the world can offer so much, (to those prepared to receive).
+And yet it is so: in the colours of it’s wild nature, in the fragrance and aromas of it’s markets and in the warmth of people, especially outside the big cities.

-I can still remember my thoughts, getting back to the jeep, "I will return here".
+I can still remember the words in my head, getting back to the jeep, "I will return here".

-I had the will to tell this people’s story, but from the inside, living the savannah in those huts.
+What I wanted was to recount those people’s story, but from the inside, living the savannah.
 I wanted to know their everyday life.

-So, by logistical organization, delays and other problems, in May 2016 I finally took that airplane, destination: the Masai community of Rombo Manyatta, Kenya.
+In May of 2016 I finally took that airplane, destination: the Masai community of Rombo Manyatta, Kenya.

-I stayed in their village for two weeks, a guest of one of the mama of the village in a tiny mud hut.
+I was hosted by one of the mama of the village in a tiny mud hut.

-I was so much lucky and grateful to have made this experience; being able to observe everyday life, I noticed the changes in act.
-The Masai are fascinated by everything is modern, some have a small motorbike and a cellphone (even if there is no electricity in the village), they love chewing gum and the young no longer wear traditional clothes.
-A slow decline of their traditional way of life is taking place.
+A slow decline of their traditional way of life is happening.
 Masai are an antique population which still struggles to keep out the rest of the word, trying to keep their traditions and lifestyle.

 reportage